 A bathing suit made of…wool?
 That’s right.
 In the 1920s, the idea of going to the beach and actually getting into the water to swim was still relatively new.
 Functionality in swimwear was not as important as fashion, so the prevailing theory was that wool would help keep you warm.
 As swimming for recreation came into vogue in the 1920s, makers of swimwear had to adapt and make swimwear for, well, swimming.

-This made it easier to swim, but it also showed off more of a woman’s curves.
+Better materials made it easier to swim, but it also showed off more of a woman’s curves.
 Necklines dropped to deep boat necks or V-necks.
-Arm holes grew bigger to to making real swimming easier.
-Colors were as vibrant as other ’20s sportswear — red, blue, black, gray and kelly green with contrasting stripes.
+Arm holes grew bigger to make real swimming easier.
+Colors were as vibrant as other ’20s sportswear — red, blue, orange, black, gray, and Kelly green with contrasting stripes.
 An optional white rubber belt helped keep the two piece suit from floating up in the water.

 As swimwear also became shorter, women had to be on the lookout for the beach police who patrolled the area with measuring tape in hand.
 These skin censors would measure the distance between the bottom of a woman’s bathing suit and her knee.
-Too much bare skin and that could result in a hefty $10 fine or even being hauled off to jail!
+Too much bare skin could result in a hefty $10 fine, or even being hauled off to jail!
 Most of these modesty rules were lifted by the mid twenties — too many women simply didn’t care to follow them and far too many men enjoyed the new view.

 Modest women still could wear the swim dress –– a longer skirt over attached shorts.
 However, Jantzen created a very popular suit in 1921 that looked like it was two pieces.
 If you were to sew a tank top onto a pair of swim trunks today, you would have something similar to the Jantzen suit.

 What about footwear?
-Some women simply wore flat street shoes over their stockings but the truly fashionable wore their beach boots.
+Some women simply wore flat street shoes over their rolled stockings, but the truly fashionable wore their beach boots.
 Lace up boots rising above the calf were the most common in the early twenties.
 They look like men’s wrestling shoes today.